JToton/Career-Canvas/README.md

 • Download 1,341,900 free icons (SVG, PNG). (n.d.). https://icons8.com/icons

+• YouTube. (n.d.). https://www.youtube.com/, "Great Stack","How to become a developer","Tahmid Ahmed, "Codehal","Here's the code."

 • How to use an image as a link in HTML? (n.d.). https://www.tutorialspoint.com/How-to-use-an-image-as-a-link-in-HTML Linking to a pdf file with html. (n.d.).

 • Stack Overflow. https://stackoverflow.com/questions/36899940/linking-to-a-pdf-file-with-html Mojeed, I. (2022, November 4).